Local Government Records Program

 Supreme Court Rules of Superintendence (Rules 26)- These rules of superintendence concern court records management and retention.
 Rule 26 (E)(2) requires that a Rules of Superintendence for the Courts of Ohio.

-Unauthorized Disposal- The improper disposal of records without approved Records Retention Schedule (RC-2) or One-Time Disposal of Obsolete Records (RC-1), or the willful or accidental destruction or records without regard to the approved RC-2.
+Unauthorized Disposal- The improper disposal of records without approved Records Retention Schedule (RC-2), or the willful or accidental destruction of records without regard to the approved RC-2.

 Unscheduled Records- Records whose final disposition has not been established on an approved Records Retention Schedule (RC-2).
-Unscheduled records may not be destroyed or deleted without using the One-Time Disposal of Obsolete Records (RC-1) or adding them to the RC-2.
+Unscheduled records may not be destroyed or deleted without adding them to the RC-2.

 Frequently Asked Questions